romerobrjp/customized-fields/README.md

 - Open your browser in localhost:3000

 ## Note
-- You must create an account and sign in so that you can use the contacts list app
+- In order to use the contacts list app, you must create an account and sign in.